Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Analysis

 At early times, the merged \swift spectrum is best fit by an absorbed blackbody plus power-law model.
 However, at late times, when ASASSN-19dj is significantly brighter, we find that an absorbed blackbody is sufficient to model the observed spectra.
 We let the column density ($N_{H}$), blackbody temperature ($kT$) and blackbody normalisation, as well as the photon-index $\Gamma$ and powerlaw normalisation for the early \swift spectra, of each model be free parameters.
 In Table \ref{tab:xray_spec} we summarise the best-fit parameters of our spectral fits.

 The third panel of Figure \ref{fig:all_xray} shows the column density as a function of time.
-We find that due to the large uncertainties the column density derived using the \textit{NICER} spectra and merged \swift spectra is consistent with the Galactic column density along the line of sight.
+The column densities derived using the \textit{NICER} spectra and the merged \swift spectra are all consistent with the Galactic column density along the line of sight, although the uncertainties are large.

 In Figure \ref{fig:all_xray} (fourth panel), we show the temperature evolution of ASASSN-19dj.
 We find that the derived X-ray blackbody temperatures are similar to other X-ray bright TDEs such as ASASSN-14li \citep{holoien16a, brown17a} and ASASSN-15oi \citep{gezari17, holoien18a}, and the very tail end of the blackbody temperature distribution of unobscured non-blazar AGN \citep{ricci17}, peaking at kT$\sim$ 110 eV.
 We find that the temperature of ASASSN-19dj is lower than derived for the TDE/AGN candidates ASASSN-18jd \cite{neustadt19} and ASASSN-18ul \citep{wevers19} which had blackbody temperatures more consistent with known AGN.
 Initially, we find that the blackbody component had a mean temperature of $\sim$60 eV.
 Unfortunately, due to the faintness of the source at early times, we are unable to constrain whether the temperature is constant with time or varies as seen during the late phases of its evolution.
 Interestingly, when the luminosity of the source increases after the seasonal gap, we find that the temperature initially does not change significantly from that seen at early times.
 However, as the source increases to peak brightness, we find that the temperature also increases, peaking at $62\pm5$ eV.
 As the source begins to fade, the temperature seems to follow the same short timescale variability behaviour seen in the X-ray light curve, suggesting that the short time scale luminosity variation we observe is dominated by changes in the blackbody temperature with time.
 The change in temperature is most dramatic between 200-280 days after the peak of the UV/optical light curve, where the blackbody temperature drops from $\sim$60 keV to $\sim$40 keV, before plateauing at this lower temperature value for the next $\sim$100 days, similar to what was seen in ASASSN-14li after peak X-ray brightness \citep[see Table 3 of][]{brown17a}.